OfficeDev/microsoft-teams-sample-connector-nodejs/README.md

 # msteams-connector-github
-An example wo show how a third party connector can be created for teams
+An example wo show how a third party connector can be created for Microsoft Teams.